alexeev-prog/domkrat3d/README.md

 2. Create 3D games with basic physics
 3. And more!

 Our engine is easy-to-learn and lightweight.
-We use Vulkan API - blazing fast, low-level graphic API.
+We use OpenGL - simple and popular graphic API.

  > [!NOTE]
  > Building and installion: See the [BUILDING](BUILDING.md) document.